AdarshRamanathan/neural-network/README.md

 set the synaptic weight from the _source_ to the _target_ Neuron to _weight_.

-- `public void modSynapse(int target, int source, float weight)` same as above, resolves neuron index numbers to Neuron objects, then calls `modSynapse(Neuron, Neuron, float)`
+- `public void modSynapse(int target, int source, float weight)` same as above, resolves neuron index numbers to Neuron objects, then calls `modSynapse(Neuron, Neuron, float)`.

 - `public float getWeight(Neuron target, Neuron source)` returns the synaptic weight from the _source_ to the _target_ Neuron.

-- `public float getWeight(int target, int source)` same as above, resolves neuron index numbers to Neuron objects, then returns the value returned by `getWeight(Neuron, Neuron)`
+- `public float getWeight(int target, int source)` same as above, resolves neuron index numbers to Neuron objects, then returns the value returned by `getWeight(Neuron, Neuron)`.

-- `public boolean isConnected(Neuron target, Neuron source)` returns true if _source_ is connected to _target_ (ie, the synaptic weight from _source_ to _target_ is non-zero).
+- `public boolean isConnected(Neuron target, Neuron source)` returns true if _source_ is connected to _target_ (ie, the synaptic weight from _source_ to _target_ is non-zero), false otherwise.

-- `public boolean isConnected(int target, int source)` same as above, resolves neuron index numbers to Neuron objects, then returns the value returned by `isConnected(Neuron, Neuron)`
+- `public boolean isConnected(int target, int source)` same as above, resolves neuron index numbers to Neuron objects, then returns the value returned by `isConnected(Neuron, Neuron)`.

 - `public float[] map(float[] inputs)`
 maps an input vector to an output vector through the neural network.